 Two QIC subsidiaries are also registered investment advisers with the US Securities and Exchange Commission, with another QIC subsidiary authorised with the UK Financial Services Authority.
 These registrations and authorisations allow QIC to conduct investment activities within the scope of the relevant authorisation or registration from our US and UK offices.

-As a Queensland GOC, QIC’s shareholding Ministers are the Honourable Annastacia Palaszczuk MP, Premier and Minister for the Arts and the Honourable Curtis Pitt MP, Treasurer, Minister for Aboriginal and Torres Strait Islander Partnerships and Minister for Sport.
+As a Queensland GOC, QIC’s shareholding Ministers are the Honourable Annastacia Palaszczuk MP, Premier and Minister for the Arts and the Honourable Jackie Trad MP, Deputy Premier, Treasurer and Minister for Aboriginal and Torres Strait Islander Partnerships.
 QIC reports to shareholding Ministers and regularly liaises with the Shareholder and Structural Policy Division of Queensland Treasury, to inform our shareholding Ministers on various matters as required by the QIC Act, the GOC Act and other Government guidelines.
 QIC aims to provide our shareholding Ministers with the information they need to make informed assessments of the operations, financial performance and financial position of QIC and its subsidiaries.

 QIC’s accountability requirements include the preparation of an annual Statement of Corporate Intent (SCI) and a Corporate Plan for our shareholding Ministers’ approval.
 Both of these documents are based on comprehensive strategic planning and budgeting processes.
 The SCI is a formal performance contract between QIC and our shareholding Ministers, detailing our proposed undertakings and target performance for the year ahead.
 The SCI is tabled in Parliament as an accompaniment to the annual report.